jerryajay/pmwcas/README.md

 $ mwcas_shm_server -shm_segment "mwcas" # start the shared memory process
 $ mwcas_benchmark -shm_segment "mwcas" -threads 2 -seconds 10 -array_size 100 -word_count 4
 ```
+JA: This seems to work only with -threads 1.
+Any more number of threads results in a core dump.
+Examining the core dump reveals problematic code at status::ok() in mwcas.h.
+[Yet to figure out the actual reasoning behind this error.]
 See the source file for  a complete list of parameters.

 ### Doubly-linked list